Fiedor Report on the News

 Posting on the Internet requires formatting that changes Doug's preferred email format.

-The author, Doug Fiedor, requests that readers send comments to him directly
+The author, Doug Fiedor, requests that readers send comments to him directly at

 Previous Editions at: